-Malwares are silent killers.
-Most of us see them as something harmless and majority of times we don’t even realize that our system is infected by a malware.
+Malware is a silent killer.
+Most of us see them as something harmless.
+Moreover, the majority of the time we don’t even realise that it affects our system.
 This is so because its effects seem similar to that of a hardware malfunction.

 Malware as the name suggests stands for “MALicious softWARE.”
 It is specially designed to reside silently on your system, gain access to it and steal sensitive data.

-People often get confused between a virus and a malware.
+People are unable to distinguish between a virus and a malware.
 While our ears rise up in alarm on a virus notification on the system, we pay no heed or tend to act reluctantly on information about malware.

-Virus is a subset of malware.
-Malware along with virus encompasses spyware, worms, adware, trojans etc. Ransomware is one of the latest forms of malware that restricts you from accessing your system till you pay the fees.
+A virus is a subset of malware.
+Malware along with viruses encompasses spyware, worms, adware, trojans etc. Ransomware is one of the latest forms of malware that restricts you from accessing your system till you pay the fees.

-Unlike virus, not all malwares can be detected by your antivirus software.
-A malware may be available in a very basic form camouflaged right before your eyes.
+Unlike viruses, your antivirus software cannot detect all malware.
+It remains camouflaged in a very basic form right before your eyes.
 Here are just a few examples that may suggest that your PC has been compromised:

 - You may receive the error “Internet Explorer could not display the page” when attempting to access certain websites.

 - Your web browser (e.g., Microsoft Internet Explorer, Mozilla Firefox, Google Chrome) freezes, hangs or is unresponsive.